-This month we are showcasing a gown from the fabulous designer Alyne by Rita Vinieris!
-This gown is perfect for the summer months!
-It’s figure flattering without being too heavy and it has the perfect amount of sleeve for an outdoor wedding.
-The talented Lindsey Shaun did such a beautiful job capturing the details of this gown.
+This month, we are showcasing a gown from the fabulous line, Alyne by Rita Vinieris!
+This gown is perfect for the summer months.
+It’s figure flattering without being too heavy, and it has the perfect amount of sleeve for an outdoor wedding.
+The talented Lindsey Shaun did such a beautiful job capturing the details of this gown!

-This dress comes in ivory as well as a beautiful deep nude color that really makes the overlying lace pop!
-Both colors are truly stunning in their own ways!
-The ivory version of this gown is perfect for the summer because the the coloring isn’t to heavy or deep and it catches the bright summer sunshine beautifully!
+This dress comes in ivory (as pictured), as well as a beautiful deep nude color that really makes the overlying lace pop!
+Both colors are stunning in their own ways.
+The ivory version of this gown is perfect for the summer because the the coloring isn’t too heavy or deep, and it catches the bright summer sunshine beautifully!

-This dress has a gentle mermaid fit with a moving waistline which creates an elegant flow throughout the gown while still hugging the figure in the most flattering ways. the lace detailing on this gown is also absolutely stunning!
-It has a very unique patterning that sets it apart from your standard lace and gives it a bit of an edge.
-If you are into gowns that are different from your everyday wedding gown check out our March: Dress of the Month.
+This dress has a gentle mermaid fit with a moving waistline, which creates an elegant silhouette while still hugging the figure in the most flattering ways.
+The lace detailing on this gown is absolutely stunning!
+It has a very unique patterning that sets it apart from your standard lace, and gives it a bit of an edge.
+If you are into gowns that are different from your everyday wedding gown, also check out our March: Dress of the Month.

 Trends come and go, and styles fade and change, but there are a few staples of fashion that will continue be a symbol of refinement and class.
 This beautiful wedding at the Capitol Building here in Salt Lake City with the talented Rachel Lauket really showcases this style.

 This gorgeous Alyne by Rita Vinieris gown whispers classical in every way!
 The beautiful ivory satin with delicate and carefully placed jewels is not only absolutely stunning on this bride, but it is also a timeless statement as well.
 The elegant fit and flare cut flatters the brides figure and adds to the ageless approach.